 Rama suggested Vibhishan marry Mandodari

 Did Mandodari marry Vibhishan?
 Yes, Mandodari became Vibhishan’s second wife.
-Rama had suggested that Vibhishan marry the queen so that he could take over the throne and his reign would be accepted by the people of Lanka.
+Rama had suggested that Vibhishan marry the Queen of Lanka so that he could take over the throne and his reign would be accepted by the people of Lanka.

 Apparently Vibhishan had ascended the throne and married Mandodari.
 There are some sculptures and research that say that the marriage had happened but there is no mention of this marriage in the original Valmiki’s Ramayana.
 Instead Valmiki wrote that unable to accept her husband’s death Mandodari went into mourning.

-Some sources say that after the battle Sita took Vibhishan’s wife Sarama and daughter Trijata with her to Ayodhya.
+Some sources say that after the battle had been won Sita took Vibhishan’s wife Sarama and daughter Trijata with her to Ayodhya.
 Sarama was a devoted wife to Vibhishan and followed her Dharma till the end.
 How did she feel when Mandodari became Vibhishan’s second wife?
 Betrayed?
 Devastated?
 Did she feel angry at Rama for wanting and blessing the marriage?
 These are things that we will never know.
 But Sarama’s character will remain etched in our mind as the virtuous lady who did everything to help Sita in distress.